MicrosoftDocs/appcenter-docs/styleguide/template.md

-ms.author: kegr (maintainer Microsoft Alias) ms.date: 02/26/2018 (Expected publish date, in **US format: mm/dd/yyyy**) ms.topic: article (one only of the following: article, get-started-article, hero-article, hub-page, landing-page, non-content, reference, search) ms.assetid: b39854a6-c523-4a66-bef6-9b5da03ba256 (a unique number representing the asset - just use a GUID, you can generate one at https://www.guidgenerator.com/) ms.custom: Analytics data, a field that gets imported into SkyEye so you can use it in custom reports
+ms.author: kegr (maintainer Microsoft Alias) ms.date: 02/26/2018 (Expected publish date, in **US format: mm/dd/yyyy**) ms.topic: article (one only of the following: article, get-started-article, hero-article, hub-page, landing-page, non-content, reference, search) ms.assetid: b39854a6-c523-4a66-bef6-9b5da03ba256 (a unique number representing the asset - Use a GUID, you can generate one at https://www.guidgenerator.com/) ms.custom: Analytics data, a field that gets imported into SkyEye so you can use it in custom reports
 ---
 ```